Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-Figure~\ref{fig:amostras6} presents the sinusoidal decomposition for 6 samples and Figure~\ref{fig:formas6} presents the decomposition of the basic wave forms.
-In this case, the waveforms have spectra with fundamental differences: square and triangular have the same components but with different proportions, while the sawtooth have an extra component.
+Figure~\ref{fig:amostras6} exposes the sinusoidal components within 6 samples, while Figure~\ref{fig:formas6} presents the decomposition of the basic wave forms: square and triangular have the same components but with different proportions, while the sawtooth has an extra component.